You should take a look at the Ford Edge AWD and the Dodge Journey AWD.

 Good luck with your decision!

-〉 Answered on Jul 21st, 2009 by Karen Salvaggio, Owner/ Editor Thunder Valley Racing and Professional Race Car Driver at Thunder Valley Racing
+〉 Answered on Jul 21st, 2009 by Karen Salvaggio, Owner - Professional Race Car Driver at Thunder Valley Racing